Hvaler

-Hvaler is a municipality that is a group of islands in the southern part of Viken County, Norway.
+Hvaler is a municipality that is a group of islands in the southern part of Østfold County, Norway.
 The administrative centre of the municipality is the village of Skjærhalden, on the island of Kirkeøy.
 The only police station in the municipality is located in Skjærhalden.
 Hvaler was established as a municipality on 1 January 1838 (see formannskapsdistrikt).

 Name

 The name is the plural form of hval, which means "whale".
 The form and shape of the islands resemble a pod of whales.
 Prior to 1889, the name was spelled Hvaløerne, meaning the whale isles.

 Coat-of-arms

 The coat-of-arms is from modern times.
 It was granted on 9 December 1983.
 The arms show a silver-colored boat on a blue background.
 This boat is the type that was typical in the 13th century.
 This was chosen since this island municipality has been dependent on boats for all its history, and because fisheries and sailing have been the main economic activities for many centuries.